sameeraman/HomeAssistant/README.md

 - Jump to Next track in Alfresco Music Play when Alfresco Xiaomi push button double press is detected
 - Turn on Alfresco Music Play with Alfresco Motion
 - Turn off Alfresco Music Play with Alfresco No Motion for 5 mins
+- Toggle Alfresco Automation with Alfresco Xiaomi push button long press
+- Turn off Alfresco Music Play with Alfresco No Motion for 3 mins
+- Turn on Alfresco light with 20% when there is motion in Alfresco
+- Turn off the Alfresco Light when there is no motion
+- Alert if the Alfresco Sonos was playing for more than 2 hours
+- Alert and Turn off if the Alfresco Sonos was playing for more than 4 hours

 ## Office Automations
 - Turn on the Office light then there is motion